Last updated on October 31, 2025

 Does a Signed Card Mean It Is Worth More?

 The simple answer is: It depends.
 Signing a card does decrease its condition because it has been, well, written on.
 That typically decreases value as well.
-The average signature would make a card less valuable.
+The average signature makes a card less valuable.

-But the right signature changes things.
+But with a few qualifications, a signature changes things.
 For example, pretty much any Magic card could get a boost if Richard Garfield signed it.
 Most signed cards are signed by the artists, however.
-Someone like Christopher Rush (the artist behind Brainstorm‘s and Lightning Bolt’s original art, among many others) can increase the value of cards.
+Someone like Christopher Rush (the artist behind the original art of Brainstorm, Mana Leak and Lightning Bolt, among many others) can increase the value of cards.
 Deceased artists and artists who rarely sign cards tend to have signatures that increase the value the most.
-But overall, you’re greatly decreasing the card’s condition, so don’t get your entire collection signed in the hopes of making a quick buck.
+Ultimately a signature decreases the card’s condition, so don’t get your entire collection signed in the hopes of making a quick buck.

 Wrap Up